nixworks/public/news/2004/03/14/index.md

 ##### Socialist Workers' Party
 ### [ The Spanish Socialist Workers' Party (PSOE) wins the Spanish Legislative elections.
 The outgoing government's support for the US-led invasion of Iraq was cited as a major factor leading to the Socialists' 43% plurality. ](/news/2004/03/14/the-spanish-socialist-workers-party-psoe-wins-the-spanish-legislative-elections-the-outgoing-government-s-support-for-the-us-led-invasi.md)
-_Context: elected, Socialist Workers' Party_
+_Context: Socialist Workers' Party, elected_

 ##### Suicide bomber
 ### [ Two suicide bombers kill 10 people in Ashdod, Israel. ](/news/2004/03/14/two-suicide-bombers-kill-10-people-in-ashdod-israel.md)
-_Context: Ashdod, suicide bomber, Israel_
+_Context: suicide bomber, Israel, Ashdod_

 ##### March 11, 2004 Madrid attacks
 ### [ Madrid bombings: Spanish police receives a videotape where a man identifying himself as an al-Qaeda spokesman says the organisation claims responsibility for the attack, according to an announcement from the country's interior minister.
 The authenticity of the video has not been verified.
 The al-Qaeda claim overshadows voting in the general election. ](/news/2004/03/14/madrid-bombings-spanish-police-receives-a-videotape-where-a-man-identifying-himself-as-an-al-qaeda-spokesman-says-the-organisation-claims.md)
-_Context: March 11, 2004 Madrid attacks, al-Qaeda, elected, videotape_
+_Context: al-Qaeda, March 11, 2004 Madrid attacks, elected, videotape_

 ##### Parliament
 ### [ The National People's Congress of China changes the constitution to protect private property, in order to stop state officials from requisitioning property and private possessions. ](/news/2004/03/14/the-national-people-s-congress-of-china-changes-the-constitution-to-protect-private-property-in-order-to-stop-state-officials-from-requisi.md)